ontio/ontology/docs/specifications/ontrpcapi.md

 }
 ```

-response instruction：
+Response instruction:

-result：the system fee before the block and the unit is OntGas.
+Result: The system fee before the block and the unit is OntGas.

-#### 14.getcontractstate
+#### 14. getcontractstate

-according to the contract script hash, query the contract information.
+According to the contract script hash, query the contract information.

-#### parameter instruction
+#### Parameter instruction

-script\_hash：Contract script hash.
+script\_hash: Contract script hash.

-#### example
+#### Example

-request：
+Request:

 ```
 {